- Skin cancer

 This layer of the skin sits below the epidermis.
-The dermis contains the roots of hairs (follicles), sweat glands, blood vessels, lymph vessels, and nerves.
-All of these are held in place by collagen and elastin, the proteins that gives skin its strength and elasticity.
+The dermis contains the roots of hairs (follicles), sweat glands, blood vessels, lymph vessels and nerves.
+All of these are held in place by collagen and elastin, the proteins that give skin its strength and elasticity.

 Types of skin cancer

 Basal cell carcinoma (BCC)

-This starts in the lower layer of the epidermis.
+This starts in the basal cells of the epidermis.
 It makes up about 70% of non-melanoma skin cancers.